JuliaFEM/juliafem.github.io/contributing.md

 ### Details of contibuting to JuliaFEM

-Travis-CI runs [PkgTestSuite.jl](https://github.com/JuliaFEM/PkgTestSuite.jl) to verify the quality of code, so it is good idea to run that on own local computer before making a pull request.
-PkgTestSuite tests that all tests pass.
+Travis-CI runs [PkgTestSuite.jl](https://github.com/JuliaFEM/PkgTestSuite.jl) to verify the quality of code, so it is good idea to run that on your own system before making a pull request.
+PkgTestSuite makes sure that all tests pass.
 Some more tests are performed like testing that all source files have proper licence headers and no tabs has been used in code.
-If you have already done pull request, you can inspect from travis if the build fail to find out the cause of failure.
+If you have already made a pull request, you can inspect from Travis to see if the build failed and to find out what caused the failure.

 #### Don't use utf-8 characters in program code

-We are not using utf-8 characters.
+We do not use utf-8 characters.
 See issue [#18](https://github.com/JuliaFEM/JuliaFEM.jl/issues/18).

 #### Supported Julia versions